CS-1400/CS-1400.github.io/_pages/errors.md

 - [Python Docs: ]()

 ## Syntax Erros
 Syntax errors are caused by not following the rules of the language.
 Examples: beginning a variable name with a number, forgetting to close parenthesis or quotes, or misspelling keywords.
 The editor will usually bring these to your attention by underlining them in red.
-You cannot execute your program until you fix these errors.
 - ```Print('Hello there!')``` (The *p* in print shouldn't be capitalized)

 ## Runtime Errors
-Runtime Errors (called **exceptions**) happen during program execution, and cause your program to crash.
+Runtime Errors happen during program execution, and cause your program to crash.
 They are caused by asking the computer something it cannot do, such as division by zero or trying to access the 5th character of a four character string.
 - ```print(5 / 0)```

 ## Logic Errors